mongodb/docs/source/reference/javascript.rst

    ":doc:`/reference/replica-status`" for more information regarding the contents of this output.

-   This function will return :js:func:`printSlaveReplicationInfo()` if issued against a :term:`secondary` node.
+   This function will return :js:func:`db.printSlaveReplicationInfo()` if issued against a :term:`secondary` node.

 .. js:function:: db.printSlaveReplicationInfo()